Engineering to Order at Kratos Space – Making Parts Availability a Strategic Advantage

 The Material Management division is charged with stocking spare parts inventory.
 It maintains 37,500 parts valued at $107 million.
 More than 80% of its inventory has extremely volatile and hard-to-forecast intermittent demand.

 MNR’s prime objective is to move people in a timely manner.
 For service outages, it must have the right items in stock to fix the problem.

 Service level is MNR’s most important key performance indicator.
-In 2008, it found itself with too much expensive inventory sitting idle and an unacceptably low 95.8% service level.
+At the beginning, it found itself with too much expensive inventory sitting idle and an unacceptably low 95.8% service level.

 To remedy this situation, Material Management needed to be able to analyze all of MNR’s inventory, including items with intermittent demand, and then optimize them while simultaneously increasing service levels.
 MNR did not have appropriate planning tools to do the job.